Animadversio/Animadversio.github.io/_tech_note/NN_Training_Practicality.md

+## Learning Rate Scheduling

+Learning rate schedule is important for training!

 ## Gradient and Weight Inspection

 Inspecting and analyzing gradient in pytorch is super easy, each variable in the computational graph store its gradient in `t.grad`.
 And this value will not be erased until you perform `optimizer.zero_grad()`.
 So you could inspect the statistics of gradient during validation phase.